thearnavrustagi/StockBotStreamlit/heading.md

 # Stockbot
-## A collaborative effort of Plaksha Finance Cell & LEAP
-Stockbot is a stock prediction machine learning algorithm coupled with a decision algorithm which allows us to predict the stock prices and make decisions to buy/sell based on them
+StockBot is a stock forecasting deep learning model coupled with a decision making algorithm that allows us to predict the closing price of a stock and make decisions to buy/sell based on the prediction.